hidayatarg/go-crud/Readme.md

 1. Update DB Connection String in the .env file
 2. Create migration located in migrate/migrate.go using `go run migrate/migrate.go`.
 It will create the posts and users table in the database.
+3. Install packages `go mod tidy`
-3. You can run the project from main.go using the vscode debugger or `CompileDaemon -command="./go-crud"` the Daemon tool, make sure it is installed.
+4. You can run the project from main.go using the vscode debugger or `CompileDaemon -command="./go-crud"` the Daemon tool, make sure it is installed.
-4. Enjoy this project
+5. Enjoy this project

 ## Initalization